 If that is the case (no pun intended), then you can always turn to the Internet and be sure to find a number of websites devoted to explaining exactly how to transform that intimidating collection of PC components into a working system.
 The sites make clear, step by step, how to put all of the pieces together, to the point where you are ready to install an operating system.
-In this article, we will examine some of the most promising and well-regarded sites that can help you go from bare metal to boot-up.
+In this article, I will examine some of the most promising and well-regarded sites that can help you go from bare metal to boot-up.

 One characteristic of the better sites is that, not only do they offer photos showing each stage in building a PC, but they oftentimes will warn you of the dangers — to yourself and the components.
 Furthermore, they sometimes discuss your various options, such as the easiest cases to work inside of, the quieter power supplies, the most reliable motherboards, the easiest way to select the best microprocessor for the money, and what types of IDE ribbons (for non-SATA drives) maximize airflow and thus cooling.